 races, Tarzan getting curious, Tarzan losing his memory other people looking

 for trouble...
 But a lot of it was just drift after that.

 The truth is that once your hero has solved all his problems....

 He has no problems.
 No reason to go anywhere or do anything.

 Retire happy.
 It's a real problem.

-it charts Jan's personal growth from animal to human, gets him a girlfriend,
+in the way it charts Jan's personal growth from animal to human, gets him

-who carry a romantic subplot, as Burroughs often did.
+characters who carry a romantic subplot, as Burroughs often did.

 enough to keep things going.
 When the tune gets a little thin,